Payment of Taxes

 Anyone who purchases improved property in Suffolk County should question if there was any tax exemption granted to the previous owner, such as a Veterans or Senior Citizen exemption.
 This exemption should not pass on to the new owner and the tax could change considerably when the exemption is removed from the property.

 Persons eligible for a tax exemption must file the appropriate paperwork by March 1st each year in order to qualify on their next tax bill.
 Exemptions include STAR, Senior Citizens, Veterans, Capital Improvement, Firefighters / Ambulance Service Workers, First Time Home Buyers, and Persons with Disabilities and Limited Income.
+For further information on the STAR Exemption, please visit the Assessors Department website here.

 Some of the most common exemption applications are available online.
 There are many other RPT exemptions available.
 To find out more and view the entire list, please visit the New York State's page on property tax exemptions.